 A month later, I founded Help Syria’s Kids and was on a flight from JFK to Beirut.

 At Ketermaya, I saw what I had seen on film, only more so.
 Children were living in desperate conditions, yet all had miraculous energy, resilience, and light like I had never seen before.
 I wanted to help them find a path out of their lives as refugees.

 I met with the British Council in Beirut and was told that the most impactful thing that could be done to help the children transform their lives, was to teach them English, and I realized that I could do that, as well as inspire a sense of hope, by getting kids in Hudson to exchange letters with kids in Ketermaya.

 When I came home from that first trip, I started the first pen pal program with Hudson Intermediate School, not only to teach the Syrian children to read and write English, but to teach the American children what it means to be a refugee.

-Danette has continued to follow through for the Ketermaya camp with many trips to Lebanon delivering food, hygiene and school supplies.
-She has also established strong partnerships for their education with the American University of Beirut and Lebanese American University who have contributed many eager volunteers and programs for the children.
-She has also expanded her Pen Pal program to dozens of schools around the world, with children exchanging thousands of letters with Syrian refugee children throughout Lebanon, to serve as tools to learn English and inspire hope.
+I’ve made many more journeys to Lebanon, delivering food, hygienic and school supplies.
+I’ve partnered with the American University of Beirut and Lebanese American University, which have each contributed many eager teachers and learning programs.
+I’ve expanded our pen pal program to dozens of schools around the world, with students exchanging thousands of letters with Syrian refugee children throughout Lebanon.

 Watch the Ketermaya film trailer, by Lucas Jedrzejak: https://vimeo.com/ondemand/ketermaya